 Falling: Missouri's outlook

 Maybe more than it should, but the Tigers were unimpressive offensively, even if the blame for it fell too heavily on first-time starter James Franklin's shoulders at quarterback.
 But the fact remains: Missouri's offense isn't very explosive, and won't be more explosive with the loss of its biggest home-run hitter, Kendial Lawrence.
-Lawrence raced for a pair of 80-yard touchdown runs against Texas Tech last year.
+Lawrence raced for a 71-yard touchdown against Texas Tech last year.
 He broke his fibula on Saturday, and the Tigers will be without defensive end Jacquies Smith, linebacker Will Ebner, left tackle Elvis Fisher, center Travis Ruth and wide receiver Jerrell Jackson when they play Arizona State on Friday.
 All were starters.

 Rising: Darrin Moore

 I'm not going to use the "M-C" word about the Texas Tech senior who was a junior college transfer, but was Saturday night the beginning of something huge?
 I wouldn't rule it out.
 How many players in the country can rack up 12 catches, 221 yards and a touchdown against anyone?
 Yeah, it was against Texas State, but Justin Blackmon had eight catches for 125 yards and three touchdowns against Washington State last year.
 At 6-foot-4, and 214 pounds, keep an eye on Moore.